NSTAAF International Factball: Italy v Switzerland

 And the soldiers from both sides sat on the border and shared a cauldron of milk soup.
 Wow.

 A major general who would have two stars on his epaulettes in other NATO countries would have two Edelweiss on his epaulettes in Switzerland.
-Oh, that's kind of cool.
+Oh, that's kind of awesome.

 Speaking of keeping yourself to yourself, I read about a block of flats near Zurich.
 This is for people who claim to suffer from hypersensitivity to chemicals and electromagnetic radiation.

-And one thing I learned from reading about it was that apparently in 1910 Sherlock Holmes books were banned from station booksellers because they were having a bad effect on the Swiss youth.
+And one thing I learned from reading about it was that apparently in 1910, Sherlock Holmes books were banned from stationed booksellers because they were having a bad effect on the Swiss youth.
 What?

 And solving crimes in a slightly annoying way.
 Yeah.